-- 1 Mixed Residential Development of the Industrial Lands. - 2 Parking lot site conversion to apartment style high density residential use fronting onto a new residential street and a new townhouse residential development. - 3 Increased trail network throughout Rainbow Creek with trail connections in locations that are considered ecologically appropriate to the valley, that link Kipling Avenue to the west neighbourhoods and new neighbourhood scale parks and parkettes.
-Opportunity to increase park amenity within conservation lands. - 4 Introduction of the new "Parkside Drive" and extended east/west streets allow for new riverside residential development, new neighbourhood parks and increased pedestrian access to the creek. - 5 Parking garages can be developed within the 30m railway setback. - 6 "Kipling Avenue Junction" A Pedestrian Priority Zone with integrated heritage buildings in an enhanced context, new east/west connections to the Fairgrounds and the Rainbow Creek Corridor, and new public amenity. - Mixed use commercial/residential development integrating existing industrial buildings within a central market public square. - 8 Integrated and enhanced heritage church property potential for shared underground parking with neighbouring development allowing for infill development on the church site. - 9 Mainly higher density residential, 4-6 storeys at the north end of the industrial lands residential development. - 10 Mainly mid density residential, up to 4 storeys, south of Porter Avenue West with a mixture of apartments and townhouses. - 11 New east/west connections from Kipling Avenue to "Parkside Drive" and the new industrial lands residential development, with a new "Rainbow Creek Road" at the northern end and a new "Industry Avenue" at the southern end of the Study Area. - 12 Low Density Residential Neghbourhood See section 4.1.3 for a detailed description of this area.
+- 1 Mixed Residential Development of the Industrial Lands. - 2 Parking lot site conversion to apartment style high density residential use fronting onto a new residential street and a new townhouse residential development. - Increased trail network throughout Rainbow Creek with trail connections in locations that are considered ecologically appropriate to the valley, that link Kipling Avenue to the west neighbourhoods and new neighbourhood scale parks and parkettes.
+Opportunity to increase park amenity within conservation lands. - 4 Introduction of the new "Parkside Drive" and extended east/west streets allow for new riverside residential development, new neighbourhood parks and increased pedestrian access to the creek, if feasible. - 5 Parking garages can be developed within the 30m railway setback. - 6 "Kipling Avenue Junction" A Pedestrian Priority Zone with integrated heritage buildings in an enhanced context, new east/west connections to the Fairgrounds and the Rainbow Creek Corridor, and new public amenity. - Mixed use commercial/residential development integrating existing industrial buildings within a central market public square. - 8 Integrated and enhanced heritage church property potential for shared underground parking with neighbouring development allowing for infill development on the church site. - 9 Mainly higher density residential, 4-6 storeys at the north end of the industrial lands residential development. - Mainly mid density residential, up to 4 storeys, south of Porter Avenue West with a mixture of apartments and townhouses. - 11 New east/west connections from Kipling Avenue to "Parkside Drive" and the new industrial lands residential development, with a new "Rainbow Creek Road" at the northern end and a new "Industry Avenue" at the southern end of the Study Area. - Low Density Residential Neighbourhood See Part 2 Section 3.0, and Appendix A Schedule E and H for a detailed description of this area.